 Before using a new medication, look for the inactive ingredient list on the back of the package or the package insert.
 If you see any of the following ingredients, the medication may not be gluten-free:

 When in doubt, contact the drug manufacturer.
 You may also check this list of gluten-free drugs from Columbus Children's Hospital.

 Tea is just a blend of botanicals and water, right?
 Not so fast.
 Some herbal tea manufacturers add barley malt for flavor.
-For example, gluten is in four of Yogi Tea's current herbal blends.
+For example, gluten used to be in four of Yogi Tea's herbal blends.
 According to an FDA survey on gluten in white and green tea, gluten was present in eight of twenty teas.

 To make sure your tea doesn't contain gluten, stick with unflavored, loose leaf tea.
 Many companies list on their website which teas are gluten-free.
 To be on the safe side, do your research before buying.

 Most people couldn't care less if their makeup contains gluten.
 However, it's problematic if you have celiac disease and are sensitive to even small amounts of the protein.
 The Mayo Clinic reports that, in general, gluten in make-up isn't a concern for people with celiac disease--unless you swallow it.
 This makes any gluten in make-up concerning because it's easy to get a smidgen of foundation or blush on your lips that may be swallowed.
 Since you apply lipstick to your lips, your risk of ingesting some is high.

 To avoid gluten in cosmetics, search the internet for gluten-free makeup products.
 Read the ingredients on the packaging before buying cosmetics from your favorite store.
 According to the Student's Gluten Free Cookbook for Dummies, if you see any of these words, the product contains gluten:

 - Hydrolyzed oat flour